jorge-cardoso/jorge-cardoso.github.io/research/iforesight.md

 Our work focuses on points 1) and 2).

-In 2017 we adopted AI in the form of [Data Science](https://en.wikipedia.org/wiki/Data_science) and [Machine Learning](https://en.wikipedia.org/wiki/Machine_learning) approaches for anomaly detection, root-cause analysis, fault prediction, and automated recovery into our suite.

-These techniques, including **statistical learning**, **time-series analysis**, **deep learning**, **big data**, **streaming**, and **data visualization**, enabled us to develop new production-ready services for troubleshooting Huawei Cloud and detect issues which were previously undetectable.

-## AIOPs platform
-An AIOps platform architecture consists of functional layers such as:
+An AIOps platform architecture which runs AI algorithms consists of functional layers such as:

 1. *Big Data processing*.
 Real-time processing of streaming and historical data.
 2. *Data pipeline*.
 Connected data processing elements ingesting data from multiple sources.